Evinced raises $17M to speed up accessibility testing for the web – TechCrunch

 The company formed back in 2018, when they started development.
 The next year they hooked up with a few large enterprises to see about integrating and testing within their ecosystems.
 Capitol One became their biggest customer and is now an investor.

 “We have since deployed our products in production at Capital One (means they are used every day – and power their end-to-end accessibility operations – see the Capital One blog) and others.
-These are paying customers that have an enterprise license,” said Founder and CEO, Navin Thandani.
+These are paying customers that have an enterprise license,” said founder and CEO, Navin Thadani.

 Indeed, as Capitol One explains: